JacobEEEGuy005/EOL-Host-Application/docs/TEST_TYPE_SYSTEM_OVERVIEW.md

 ## System Architecture

-The test type system is a distributed architecture where test type definitions and logic are spread across multiple components:
+The test type system is a distributed architecture where test type definitions and logic are spread across multiple components.
+The system uses a **service-based architecture** that separates business logic from the GUI layer:

 ```
 ┌─────────────────────────────────────────────────────────────┐